jenkinsci/ecutest-plugin/README.md

 > At first, check the installation paths for the configured ECU-TEST installation in the global tool configuration.

 > Otherwise there could be a limitation when using a 64-bit ECU-TEST installation running on a machine with 32-bit Java installed only.
-To solve this architecture incompatibility install a [64-bit Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and ensure to run your master or slave on this version.
+To solve this architecture incompatibility install a [64-bit Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and ensure to run your master or agent on this version.
 </details>

 <details>